casper-ecosystem/cep18/docs/transfer.md

 **Invoking `allowance` entry point to check for the allowance**

-As we did for `balance_of` to read out the balance values, we must perform a similar invoking of the `allowance` entry point of the main ERC-20 contract.
+As we did for `balance_of` to read out the balance values, we must perform a similar invoking of the `allowance` entry point of the main fungible token contract.

 ```bash
 casper-client put-deploy -n http://3.143.158.19:7777 \